 Authority: Business Affairs

-Date Enacted or Revised: Enacted April, 2016
+Date Enacted or Revised: Enacted April 2016; Revised March 17, 2022

 The purpose of this policy is to define procedures for termination of service at the University.
 Termination of service procedures may vary depending upon category of employment.

-Letters of resignation by Faculty should be submitted to department heads early in the academic year to give sufficient time to plan the needs of the department.
-Letters of resignation for all other employees should be submitted to the supervisor, in advance, with a minimum two week notice preferred.
+Letters of resignation by faculty should be submitted to department heads early in the academic year to give sufficient time to plan the needs of the department.
+Letters of resignation for all other employees should be submitted to the supervisor, in advance, with a minimum two-week notice preferred.

-General Procedure for Non-Renewal of Non-Tenured Faculty (February 14, 2002)
+Non-Renewal of Non-Tenured Faculty

 Non-tenured academic staff may be terminated for cause.
 Termination of this type may be immediate.

-An appointment carries no assurance of reappointment, promotion or tenure.
+An appointment carries no assurance of reappointment, promotion, or tenure.
 Reappointments are made solely at the discretion of the University.
 The non‑reappointment of a faculty member does not necessarily reflect the faculty member’s work record or behavior.
 The determination by the University to reappoint, or not to reappoint, should be based upon a review of specific conditions relating to the position and academic program.
 Unless an appointment is of a temporary nature or for a fixed term, notice that an appointment is not to be renewed shall be given to the faculty member in advance of the expiration of the appointment as follows:

 - Not later than March 1 of the first academic year of service if appointment expires at the end of that academic year, or if one‑year appointment terminates during an academic year, at least three months in advance of its termination.
-In the specific case of program discontinuance, the notice requirement shall be at least three (3) months in advance of termination.
+In the specific case of program discontinuance, the notice requirement shall be at least three months in advance of termination.

 - Not later than December 15 of the second academic year of service if the appointment expires at the end of that academic year, or at least six months in advance of termination for appointments that do not expire at the end of the academic year.
-In the specific case of program discontinuance, the notice requirement shall be at least three (3) months in advance of termination.
+In the specific case of program discontinuance, the notice requirement shall be at least three months in advance of termination.

 - At least 12 months before the expiration of an appointment after two or more academic years of service at the institution.
-In the specific case of program discontinuance, the notice requirement shall be at least three (3) months in advance of termination.
+In the specific case of program discontinuance, the notice requirement shall be at least three months in advance of termination.

 Tenured Academic Staff

-An atmosphere of collegiality is an essential element in an academic environment.
+- Collegial Behavior: An atmosphere of collegiality is an essential element in an academic environment.
 Accordingly, actions by faculty that serve to diminish significantly the atmosphere of collegiality may impair their own or others’ ability to function in a community of scholars.
 Faculty members should not discriminate against or harass faculty colleagues or other employees of the institution.
 Faculty should show due respect for the opinions of others and should strive to be objective in their professional judgment of colleagues and others.
 When speaking or acting as private citizens, faculty should avoid creating the impression of speaking or acting for their department, college, or university.

-Although the institution does not seek to impose specific standards of morality on its faculty, behavior or conduct constituting moral turpitude may be sufficient cause for termination or other sanction if it places the institution, its employees, or students in peril, or if it serves to prevent or impair a faculty member’s ability to fulfill the normal obligations of employment.
+- Moral Behavior: Although the institution does not seek to impose specific standards of morality on its faculty, behavior or conduct constituting moral turpitude may be sufficient cause for termination or other sanction if it places the institution, its employees, or students in peril, or if it serves to prevent or impair a faculty member’s ability to fulfill the normal obligations of employment.